Click on image for list of participants

 As we left the site and crossed a nearby wadi with vegetation, Danielle spotted a group of gazelle making their speedy escape on our approach.
 They were so quick to disappear behind some far rock outcrops that only the first few of our party managed to see them.
 Soon after we stopped for lunch and a short rest before moving on for the last couple of kilometres.
 We reached the principal wadi of Alanedoumen by mid-afternoon, and Omar suggested to make a loop of the sites before going to camp in the wadi.
 The most important site is not a very spectacular one, with fairly crude camel period paintings.
 However it also contains a pair of adjacent horse drawn chariots, the best examples from the central part of the Tassili.

 A little further there is a very fine large engraving of a rhinoceros on an area of smooth rock.
 It is not easy to make it out, and is practically impossible to photograph properly.
-As we started to camp, I was fortunate enough to snap a reasonable photo of one of the fat tailed lizards which are abundant, but usually disappear in a crevace before one can snap a photo.
+As we started to camp, I was fortunate enough to snap a reasonable photo of one of the large agama lizards which are abundant, but usually disappear in a crevace before one can snap a photo.
 These were recently demonstrated to be a new distinct species endemic to the Tassili and surrounding regions (Geniez et. al. 2011).

 We returned to the wadi a few hundred metres below camp, where there were a couple of further sites, with cattle pastoralist paintings.
 The first site had a fine engraved bubalus on the floor of the shelter and a couple of interesting details, while the second was a large panel of cattle.